KSanders7070/NASR_2_SCT/README.md

  - This BATCH File Requires Powershell v3 or higher. v5.1 or later is recommended.
    You may update Powershell by downloading the Windows Management Framework: https://www.microsoft.com/en-us/download/details.aspx?id=54616echo.

+ - If your selected "Project Folder" already has previously output files in it, be sure to remove these or rename them prior to running the BATCH File again.